Wills17/Random-Points-Distributor/README.md

 # Random-Points-Distributor

-This code is a points distributor function designed to allocate a total number of points randomly among a certain number of users while ensuring that the total distributed points are within a stated margin of error from the desired total points.
+This code is a points distributor function designed to allocate a total number of points randomly among a certain number of users while ensuring that the total distributed points are within a stated margin of error from the desired total points according to the instruction in "Question.jpg" file.

 ## Breakdown of what the code does: